OblivionGhoul/RandomStuff/README.md

 Converts mp4 files to gif files.

 ## YouTube Downloader
-Downloads youtube videos using a url.
+Downloads Youtube videos using a url.